avatsaev/ngx-raven/src/lib/README.md

 }
 ```

-You can also read the Raven Module Config at any moment by injecting it
+You can also read the Raven Module Config by injecting it:

 ```typescript